Glen Ellyn Dethatching Lawn Services

 Glen Ellyn Municipal Ordinances for Landscaping Operations & Equipment Use

 Landscaping operations in Glen Ellyn are governed by municipal ordinances designed to protect public health, safety, and neighborhood quality of life.
-Power dethatching equipment and other landscaping machinery may only be operated during permitted hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances apply to all power equipment, and commercial service providers must be properly licensed and registered with the Village, carrying comprehensive liability and workers’ compensation insurance.
+Power dethatchers and related equipment may typically be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
+Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed, registered, and carry comprehensive insurance (liability and workers’ compensation).
 Bonding may be required for municipal contracts.
-Residents and contractors should review the latest code requirements and file any complaints or concerns through the Village’s code enforcement system.
-For ordinance details and contractor registration, contact:
+All contractors must comply with Village Code Section 4-1-11 regarding licensing and insurance.
+For ordinance details, business registration, and code enforcement, contact:

 535 Duane Street, Glen Ellyn, IL 60137